USDSGD Forecast Highlights

 Is it a good time to buy US dollars?

-Therefore, watch to buy some USDs now and watch to buy more on a further drop.
+Therefore, I would swap some SGD for USDs at the current rate and watch to buy more on a drop.

 Will SGD get stronger against USD?